Last Updated on

 If you’re shorter than 5 feet, I recommend you start your search with The Union crib, which is the shortest crib on our list, standing at 33.5” tall.
 At this height, it should still work for super petite moms and parents who are 4 foot 10 or 4 foot 11.

 If 33.5” still sounds too tall, you could also look at getting a pack n’ play approved for overnight sleep, especially if you have an older baby.
 Our daughter has regularly slept in the Phil & Teds Traveler from 4 months old, and the Babybjorn Travel Crib Light from 1 year old, and both have been workable for me as a short mom (I use the zip down side with the Traveler, but am able to get our daughter out of the Babybjorn, which is 25.5″ tall, from the top).
+Not exactly the fanciest crib solution, but it works.

 We came up with our list of the best cribs for short moms by considering a number of different cribs.
 The following cribs made our “best of” list – each for different reasons: